goodformandspectacle/date-ranger/README.md

 require './date_ranger'
 ```

+The library accepts date input as a string.
 Parsing dates looks like this:
 ```ruby
 DateRanger.new('c.
 1995').parse
 ```